 UNKNOWN: I know these things more than you!
 I have lived many lives; I am many lives.
 You are always awakening to a breakfast of fresh new things, always taking in, and what will sate you is not these things, assorted knowledge accumulated over thousands of years, but the taste of your own blood.
 The bodies of the old humans knew these things, urged them toward it.
 The body of the post-human is not even a body, for it came after something.
 It only has the urges and drives which has been placed in it.
 Those ancient words of ego id urge passion drive which knew of blood and pain and mortality disappear from such a body.
 I know this because I am mortal and immortal—I once lived, and I died, and now I am immortal as a thing which once lived and died.

 AUTHOR: Ah, you think that in post-humanity we excised something from ourselves.
 It’s true, things were excised.
 But to say that we’ve lost something valuable by abandoning natural frailty, or that even being natural is a sort of thing at all—you suggest we have lost taste of our “authentic” selves, our blood—is naïve and misguided.
 It’s unsupported, not to mention contrived.
-I, the post-human, have seen every philosophy and such philosophies were once common.
+I, the post-human, know such philosophies were once common.
 They’re based off intuition, what you call a thirst for blood, for the blood of the self.
 And they all come to nothing.

 UNKNOWN: Of course you do not know!
 You have no blood!

 With that, my ghost was gone.
 I might have willed it away; my consciousness might have realigned properly; the ghost might have left of its own accord.
-But its words leave me with a deep curiosity, one I never before possessed.
+But its words leave me with a deep curiosity.